Ask a Centro Expert: What’s Ad Fraud?

 Here are a few strategies:

 Audit the media you’re buying.
 Visit the sites and see if they plausibly have a human audience.
-Build blacklists of sites you don’t trust.
+Build block lists of sites you don’t trust.

 Use pre-bid segments available from comScore, DoubleVerify (DV), Integral Ad Science (IAS), Peer39, and others, to help avoid bidding on fraudulent impressions.